malay44/crpyto_tax_calculator/README.md

 # Possible Improvements

 - Implement markdown for generating the FAQ section.
+- displaying numbers with , for thousands separator.
 - Add a signIn button to the navigation bar.
 - Optimize bundle size by using `&&` instead of `?.`.